m0ru/bak/02a_state_of_the_art.md

 [^fn:bundling]:

   Bundling for instance helps to reduce the number of HTTP-requests on page-load and thus its performance.
-It can be done by using a build-tool like Browserify, Webpack or JSPM plus a module system like AMD, CommonJS or the standardized ES6-modules [@ECMAScript2015Language2015, sec.
+It can be done by using a build-tool like Browserify, Webpack or JSPM plus a module system like AMD, CommonJS or the standardized ES6-modules [@EcmaScript, sec.
 15.2.2.].

 <!-- {.js #fig:ng-duplicate-dependencies caption="} -->